-There are several ways to start the TNCquide:
+There are several ways to start the TNCguide:

-- Press the HELP key if the TNC is not already showing an error message - Click the help symbol at the lower right of the screen beforehand, then click the appropriate soft keys - ▶ Use the file manager to open a help file (.chm file).
+- Press the HELP key if the TNC is not already showing an error message - Click the help symbol at the lower right of the screen beforehand, then click the appropriate soft keys - Open a help file (CHM file) via the file management.
 The TNC can open any .chm file, even if it is not saved on the TNC's hard disk

 If one or more error messages are waiting for your attention, the TNC shows the help directly associated with the error messages.
-To start TNCguide, you first have to acknowledge all error messages.
+To start the TNCguide, you first have to acknowledge all error messages.